Offirmo/offirmo-monorepo--2021-legacy/4-incubator/universal-debug-api-companion-webextension/doc/marketing/NOTES.md

 This is for web developers writing complex/semi-complex JavaScript.

 Remember the last time you had no clue about what your code was doing?

-Wishing you could just turn logs on on a
+Wishing you could just turn logs on on a prod version?

 This extension is a companion to Offirmo’s Universal Debug API, which provides your webapp with:
 - loggers with controllable log level
 - local overrides of variables